FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 If both a full rendering of the name and a list of parts are provided, there is no requirement that every term in the fully rendered name appear in the list of parts.

+Name parts in the `parts` list are to be ordered in the natural order they would be spoken in the given cultural context.

-If a full rendering of the name is not provided (i.e., the name exists only in `parts`), the name parts in the `parts` list are to be ordered in the natural order they would be spoken in the given cultural context.
-Given this, a full rendering of the name can be derived (sans punctuation) by concatenating in order each `NamePart.value` in the `parts` list, separating each part with the name separator appropriate for the given `locale`.
+If a full rendering of the name is not provided (i.e., the name has only been expressed in `parts`), a full rendering of the name can be derived (sans punctuation) by concatenating, in order, each `NamePart.value` in the `parts` list, separating each part with the name part delimiter appropriate for the given `locale`.

 ### identifier